All About Monitor Lizards

 Monitors are NOT tame, and if you are lucky, you may be able to take your monitor out of the cage, but if you try to hold it, you will probably get bit[ten] or tail whipped.
 That [tail whip] can break your hand or take off fingers.

 The monitor lizard’s tail can account for more than half of the body’s total length, and the lizard is naturally disposed to use this formidable weapon with whip-like action.
-When confronted or even mildly agitated, the monitor will whip around with its muscular tail in an attempt to incapacitate its prey or any perceived enemy.
+When confronted or even mildly agitated, the monitor will whip around with its muscular tail to incapacitate its prey or any perceived enemy.
 When it decides to turn that tail on its human owner, it becomes a dangerous pet to own.

 This natural weapon makes it easy to see why this lizard is not recommended as a pet in general and why even the most experienced reptile enthusiasts must be careful around such a powerful creature.
-For this reason, t is of utmost importance that the lizards are kept far away from other pets and small children.
+For this reason, it is of utmost importance that the lizards are kept far away from other pets and small children.

 The Diseases It Carries

 As dangerous as it is, S. poano is not the only bacteria that monitor lizards carry.
-Import of monitors from places like Ghana is not carefully regulated, so there is no way to ensure that the lizard you select as a pet is not a carrier of any disease.
-In most cases, the lizards show no signs of disease themselves, but it is estimated that 90 percent of all reptiles are salmonella carriers.
+Importing monitors from places like Ghana is not carefully regulated, so there is no way to ensure that the lizard you select as a pet is not a carrier of any disease.
+In most cases, the lizards show no signs of disease, but it is estimated that 90 percent of all reptiles are salmonella carriers.
 This is another serious danger of owning a monitor lizard, as it is estimated that up to 4 million cases of salmonella are contracted each year, resulting in 500 annual deaths.

 Overpopulation And Other Dangers

-Monitor lizards are also much more difficult to care for than other reptiles.
+Monitor lizards are also much more challenging to care for than other reptiles.
 Because of their high metabolism, they must be fed more often than other reptiles.
 This can be quite cost-prohibitive, as the smaller monitor lizards may eat more than $40 worth of food daily, and larger monitor lizards eat much more.
 Whether it is because prospective monitor lizard owners fail to do the necessary research or because the vendors selling the lizards fail to inform prospective buyers, most people who purchase monitor lizards are unaware of these important facts and of the responsibilities that owning a monitor will entail.

 Considering A Monitor Lizard As A Pet?

-Have you ever seen a monitor lizard?
+Do you own or have you ever seen a monitor lizard?
+Let me know in the comments!